-Waking up sweaty or feeling overheated during the night can interrupt sleep & make it hard to stay comfortable.
-For many people, choosing the right pillow plays an important role in managing nighttime heat & maintaining a stable sleep microclimate.
+Waking up sweaty or overheated during the night can interrupt sleep & make it difficult to stay comfortable.
+While a pillow cannot treat medical causes of night sweats, choosing the right cooling pillow may help reduce heat buildup around the head & neck & improve airflow for more comfortable rest.

 Why Night Sweats Can Disrupt Sleep